-Stanford ChEM-H, has established a Postdoc Society with the aim of bringing together researchers from across the university to share interests and ideas.
-Meetings are held approximately twice monthly, and include opportunities to share your work with your colleagues over lunch or drinks, to discuss ideas or articles that interest you, and hopefully to meet other researchers with common interests with whom you can generate new ideas and collaborations.
+Stanford ChEM-H has established a Postdoc Society with the aim of bringing together researchers from across the university to share interests and ideas.
+Meetings are held monthly over lunch and include opportunities to share your work with your colleagues, as well as talks by faculty and industry guests.

 Mentor for the Stanford ChEM-H Undergraduate Scholars Program

 Are you a postdoc who has taken a non-conventional path to your current research?
 Do you want to mentor a young scientist who, like you, is interested in blending distinct fields of science to ask compelling research questions?

 Stanford ChEM-H is soliciting applications for postdoc mentors to join the Stanford ChEM-H Undergraduate Scholars Program.
 This program aims to provide interdisciplinary research experience to undergraduates who have declared or intend to declare majors in physical science, engineering, or life science fields and to provide the opportunity to gain depth in a research area complementary to their chosen major.
 Undergraduates selected to participate in the program will be matched with a postdoc mentor in a host lab and attend program meetings to support their research experience.